NeKoRoSYS/NeKoRoSYS-s-Arch-Linux-Rice/README.md

     - mpvpaper automatically stops if an app is on fullscreen mode to save CPU, RAM, or GPU space
   - Border colors and UI elements have dynamic color schemes
 - Familiar waybar setup
+  - Sleek and straightforward design
-  - Built to feel like a windows taskbar, but with a sleek and straightforward UI/UX design
+  - Built to feel like a windows taskbar
     - Choose to start an app, change workspaces, or select power options like Lock, Sleep, Shut Down, Reboot, and Sign Out

 ## Notes